HOLY TRINITY ~ WEST RUNTON

-During the summer months, July to September, our Organist arranges a series of Organ Recitals by well known local musicians which occur weekly at lunchtime on Wednesdays.
-The Parish has a successful Evening Mothers' Union which meets monthly.
-An active Walsingham Cell has a programme of monthly meetings in church and there is a long established Men's Society.
+During the summer months, July to September, our organist arranges a series of Organ Recitals by well known local musicians which occur weekly at lunchtime on Wednesdays.
+An active Walsingham Cell has a programme of monthly meetings in church.
 Please contact the Churchwardens for more information.

 The church sits on a rise above the coast road and is a typical long flint and stone building of the 12th Century.
 The south aisle has stepped two-light 15th Century windows, the chancel two very big Perpendicular windows.
 The two-light west window is also 14th Century.
 The north aisle with its Y-shaped tracery windows may be earlier.
 The tower was begun in the 13th Century and finished in the 14th and although not as tall as some in the county it rises prominently in view on the road from Cromer.
 The parapet has four small pinnacles and bell openings with Y tracery on a circular shaft.
 There is one bell of 1715 with the name Thomas Newman on it.

 The War Memorial is unusually situated by the road in an angle of the wall of the churchyard embankment.
 It is a handsome flint and stone construction with the appropriate and rather moving inscription:

 "THEY WERE A WALL UNTO US BOTH BY NIGHT AND DAY"

 The attractive Victorian lychgate has been moved back from the busy main road and has the carved inscription "O enter into His gates with thanksgiving and into His courts with praise ..... be thankful unto Him".